Kentia Palm (Howea forsteriana) Care Indoors; Watering, Light, Soil, Problems

 Kentia Palm grows best in bright indirect light.
 Keep it away from direct sunlight as it can cause the fronds to develop a yellowish color instead of the beautiful green color.

 Thatch Palm can tolerate some shade but it will grow much slower.
-Therefore, if the natural lighting in your home is not adequate, you may use a full spectrum grow light to complement it.
+Therefore, if the natural lighting in your home is not adequate, use a full spectrum grow light to complement it.

-Rotate the pot regularly to make sure that the palm receives light on all sides for uniform growth and to prevent lopsided growth.
+Monthly, give the pot a quarter turn to make sure that the palm receives light on all sides, for uniform growth and to prevent lopsided growth.

 Temperature & Humidity